carstenhain/HORoSCOPE/README.md

-# HORoSCOPE
+# HOROSCOPE

-HORoSCOPE (**H**igher-**O**rder **R**epeat **o**rganization and **S**ize of **C**entromeres using **O**ligonucleotide **P**rofiles for **E**stimation) is a Nextflow workflow for inferring centromere structure from short-read sequencing data.
+HOROSCOPE (**H**igher-**O**rder **R**epeat **O**rganization and **S**ize of **C**entromeres using **O**ligonucleotide **P**rofiles for **E**stimation) is a Nextflow workflow for inferring centromere structure from short-read sequencing data.
 It estimates two key features of centromeres in a chromosome-specific manner:

 - centromeric Higher-Order Repeat (HOR) architecture
 - mean alpha-satellite/HOR array length

-HORoSCOPE is based on a reference atlas of complete human centromere assemblies.
+HOROSCOPE is based on a reference atlas of complete human centromere assemblies.
 In the associated study, distinct centromere architectures were defined from a mean of 493 complete centromere haplotypes per chromosome, and architecture-specific *k*-mers were selected from these assemblies.
 In parallel, *k*-mers whose dosage correlates with alpha-satellite/HOR array length were identified for each chromosome.

-For new samples, HORoSCOPE counts predefined *k*-mer sets, normalizes *k*-mer dosage to account for differences in sequencing depth, and applies pretrained chromosome-specific models to infer centromere architecture and HOR array length.
+For new samples, HOROSCOPE counts predefined *k*-mer sets, normalizes *k*-mer dosage to account for differences in sequencing depth, and applies pretrained chromosome-specific models to infer centromere architecture and HOR array length.

 The workflow supports several input formats, including FASTQ/FASTA files, BAM/CRAM alignments, and precomputed de Bruijn graph unitigs.
 It also provides alternative normalization strategies to account for variable copy-number states, for example in tumor genomes.